Place: Little Italy Location: BK Towers, Opp. Cyber Pearl, Hitech City

 Overall, an awful meal.
 To add to the terrible food, the service was atrocious.
 The salad plate on the buffet was empty so I asked the waiter for some onion.
 He said something which wasn’t audible.
 I asked him again and he did the same, this time more like a mumble.
 Wanting to hear what he had to say, I went next to him and asked again, and he irritably said go get it from the buffet.
 I was like LMAO!!
 The table wasn’t cleared after we were done with the plates either.
 We had a Snapdeal coupon and mentioned this right at the start of the meal.
 In spite of this, this is how our bill was presented.

 Wow!!
 To beat this, there was a large group sitting at the next table, who ordered from the a-la-carte menu.
 Almost 20 minutes after they place the order, the waiter came and informed them that their kitchen is closed, and they are not serving a-la-carte.
 They were then asked to go for the buffet.
-One of them asked if she could at least get a Curd Rice, and he informed her that they would charge her for the buffet even for the Curd Rice.
+One of them asked if she could at least get a Curd Rice, and he informed her that they would charge her for the buffet and again for the Curd Rice.
 It was hilarious to see all this happen.

 Though the purpose of the meal wasn’t met, thanks to all these moments, we ended up having a good time.
 We royally cursed our friend for making us a part of this disastrous meal.
 Unless you wanna take revenge on someone you don’t like, stay away from this place!!